Temporary Visitor Restrictions

 - In inpatient facilities, no visitors will be permitted except under specific circumstances, and by prior approval of the Physician Administrative Officer or designee, including:

 - End-of-life care or end-of-life decision making.
-For these situations, two visitors will be permitted.
 For the purposes of this policy, clergy members do not count toward the visitor allotment for end-of-life care.

 - One parent or caregiver of a child in the neonatal intensive care unit.